Gassandrid/gassandrid.xyz/content/index.md

 >[!Info] Photo
 > ![[IMG_1992 1.jpg|350]]
 > *me having a little too much fun mixing cement!*

+I love to chat about philosophy!
+Let's start a conversation!
 ## About this garden 🪴

 This is my version of what is called a [[Digital Garden]]( and yes, every digital garden mentions what a digital garden is)